mooshifrew/Ultrasound-Scanner/README.md

 ## Usage

 To use this project:
-1. Upload and run arduino code
+1. Upload and run Arduino_control_code.ino
 2. Run scan_processing.py
 3. Connect to correct port when prompted
 4. Press button to begin scan